 Why Do First Responders Have a Higher Risk of Developing Mesothelioma?

-The generic term “first responder” refers to the first medically trained people to arrive at an emergency and offer medical care.
+The term “first responder” refers to the first medically trained people to arrive at an emergency and offer medical care.
 Certified first responders (often referred to as “emergency medical responders” in the United States) are professionals who have received a specialized certification in providing pre-hospital care beyond first aid.
 These responders are trained to be among the first people on the scene of an emergency to offer medical assistance.

 Who Are First Responders?